 - Encourage free markets

-In all good organisations, every employee undergoes sometime in training usually amounting to at least a week or two of working hours.
-Policy makers can this kind of training mandatory for all the service providers in the gig economy.
+In all good organisations, every employee undergoes some training usually amounting to at least a week or two of working hours.
+Policy makers can make this kind of training mandatory for all the service providers in the gig economy.
 In addition it can regulate the training market and provide tax concessions for undergoing such training.